Radiation Therapy for Adrenal Carcinoma

 - To shrink a large adrenal gland tumor that cannot be surgically removed in order to help alleviate cancer-related symptoms

-Radiation therapy for adrenal cancer can be delivered in several ways.
+Radiation therapy for adrenal carcinoma can be delivered in several ways.
 Some patients receive external beam radiation therapy, in which a high-energy beam is directed at an adrenal tumor from a machine located outside the patient’s body (linear accelerator).
 Others receive brachytherapy, or internal radiotherapy, in which radioactive pellets are implanted inside the patient’s body and later removed (or allowed to disintegrate) after the treatment is completed.

-At Moffitt Cancer Center, our radiation oncologists are highly skilled and experienced in using advanced radiation delivery methods while proactively managing any side effects of treatment.
+At Moffitt Cancer Center, our radiation oncologists are highly skilled and experienced in using advanced radiation delivery methods while proactively managing any side effects of adrenal carcinoma treatment.
 This allows us to provide a maximum radiation dosage to an adrenal tumor or other cancerous area with a minimal impact on the surrounding healthy tissue.
 As part of this process, we use state-of-the-art imaging techniques to closely monitor a patient’s progress and refine treatment as necessary.